Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Accreditation

 The Master's programme in Computational Science has been legally accredited by the Accreditation Organisation of the Netherlands and Flanders (NVAO).
-This means that upon successful completion of the programme, students will receive a legally accredited Master's degree in Computational Science and the title of Master of Science (MSc).
+This means that upon successful completion of the programme, you will receive a legally accredited Master's degree in Computational Science and the title of Master of Science (MSc).

 Bring your own device

-All students enrolled in Computational Science are requested to bring their own laptop, due to the nature of the programme.
+All students enrolled in Computational Science are requested to bring their own laptop due to the nature of the programme.
 More information on specific system requirements can be found here.